crides/cgam/README.md

 ```
 and `:` is used to assign a value to a variable, or do `map` or `fold` operations on a list.

-In Cgam, this 2 are switched, and like `.`, `:` can also be followed by a block literal.
+In Cgam, this 2 are switched, because one-list operations should be used on one dot, and two-list operations should be used on two dots (colon).
+And like `.`, `:` can also be followed by a block literal.
 5. In Cgam, variables can have names longer than one character.
 6. In Cgam, more modules (or extended operators) are added (`os`, `regex`, `xfer`).
 7. In Cgam, user defined modules can be added.